mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Body.md

 ```

 !!! important
 The `ContentType` is required as it informs Pode on how to parse the request's payload.
 For example, if the content type is `application/json`, Pode will attempt to parse the body of the request as JSON—converting it to a hashtable.

 !!! important
 On PowerShell 5, referencing JSON data on `$WebEvent.Data` must be done as `$WebEvent.Data.userId`.
 This also works in PowerShell 6+, but you can also use `$WebEvent.Data['userId']` on PowerShell 6+.

+---

 ### Using Get-PodeBodyData

 Alternatively, you can use the `Get-PodeBodyData` function to retrieve the body data.
-This function works similarly to the `.Data` property on `$WebEvent` and supports the same content types.
+This function works similarly to the `.Data` property on `$WebEvent`, but offers additional options for raw access and deserialization.

 Here is the same example using `Get-PodeBodyData`: